deepalisingh11/tetris-game/README.md

 # tetris-game
-simple python code for your very own Tetris game.
+a simple python code for your very own Tetris game!